Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 Sucralose

 Sucralose is an artificial sweetener that’s used in “sugar free” and “sugarless” products.
-It’s marketed as a no-calorie sweetener that can help you lose weight — although studies suggest that this isn’t true.
+It’s marketed as a no-calorie sweetener that can help you lose weight — although studies have suggested that this isn’t true.

 Sucralose is added to many products in your grocery store, including: